netsbot/cepwa3-bevy/README.md

 ### Include any special setup instructions if needed

-For better performance there are pre-built Linux binaries on the releases page.
+For better performance you can run the project natively by

-If you are using a different platform or you do not feel comfortable running random binaries, you can build the project from source by
 ```
 git clone https://github.com/netsbot/cepwa3-bevy.git
 cd cepwa3-bevy